Food Travel 27 stories of food around the world

-Yes, I am a foodie travel blogger, there I admit my obsession and my secret is no out in the world.
+Yes, I am one of many food travelers, there I admit my obsession and my secret is now out in the world.
 I can’t pass by a farmer’s market without dropping in.
 A food truck is my happy place, and I can’t resist trying new food.
-Food travel is our idea of heaven and we wish we could do more of it.
-Food and travel go hand in hand and most travel writers I know are obsessed with trying new foods and even weird food that no-one else will try.
+Food travel or culinary travel is our idea of heaven and we wish we could do more of it.
+Travel and food go hand in hand and most travel writers I know are obsessed with trying new foods and even weird food that no one else will try.